 Sacramento, CA 95814

-Schafer Dam (formerly Success Dam) is located on the Tule River, about five miles east and upstream of the town of Porterville, Tulare County, California.
-Schafer is an earthen dam 145 feet (44 meters) tall and 3,490 feet (1,060 meters) long.
-The dam and reservoir were authorized as part of the Tule River Project under the Flood Control Act of 1944 and construction was completed in 1961.
-The reservoir provides flood risk management, water storage and recreation benefits to the local area.
+Richard L. Schafer Dam is located on the Tule River, about five miles east and upstream of the town of Porterville, Tulare County, California.
+An earthen dam 145 feet tall and 3,490 feet long, then-Success Dam and Lake were authorized as part of the Tule River Project under the Flood Control Act of 1944 and construction was completed in 1961.
+The reservoir has since provided flood risk management, water storage and recreation benefits for southern Central California communities.

-The dam was built using design standards that were current at the time of construction, and built well.
+The dam was well-built using design standards that were current at the time of construction.
 Seismic reanalysis that began in 1992 indicated that the alluvial (loose soil or sediment) foundation underlying the dam is susceptible to liquefaction, which in a major earthquake could cause the dam to fail.

-New requirements and modifications to the Corps’ dam evaluation process since 2004 required additional analysis and a new type of report.
-Upon completion of this report in 2010, the Corps’ national dam safety program required the district to perform a baseline risk assessment - a comprehensive analysis of all the dam’s safety risks using the same methods now being applied to Corps dams throughout the nation.
-This re-evaluation demonstrated that the risk associated with liquefaction (dam failure during an earthquake) and seepage is significantly less than early study results indicated, and the Corps approved April 11, 2014, raising the operating restriction of the reservoir behind Schafer Dam to the maximum authorized storage capacity of 82,291 acre-feet, or a storage elevation of 652.5 feet.
+New requirements and modifications to USACE's dam evaluation process since 2004 required additional analysis and a new type of report.
+Upon completion of this report in 2010, the USACE national dam safety program required the district to perform a baseline risk assessment, which is a comprehensive analysis of all the dam’s safety risks using the same methods now being applied to USACE dams throughout the nation.
+This re-evaluation demonstrated that the risk associated with liquefaction (dam failure during an earthquake) and seepage is significantly less than early study results indicated, and on April 11, 2014, USACE approved raising the operating restriction of the reservoir behind Schafer Dam to the then-maximum authorized storage capacity of 82,291 acre-feet of water, or a storage elevation of 652.5 feet.

 Frequently Asked Questions